 Pickleball causes division in Skyline Ridge neighborhood

-A pickleball-related debacle that the West Linn City Council opined on last fall made its way back this week, when the council discussed the matter at its Monday, June 7, meeting and heard from a dozen residents with strong opinions on the matter.
+A pickleball-related debacle mulled by the West Linn City Council last fall made its way back this week, when councilors discussed the matter at a Monday, June 7, meeting and heard from a dozen residents with strong opinions on the matter.

 The playing of pickleball at Skyline Ridge Park, and primarily the noise associated with it, has reportedly had detrimental effects on the lives of neighbors nearest the park.